CinnamonBun Developer Guide

 remark 1 r/High shipping cost.

-Expected: First client’s remark is set toHigh shipping cost.
+Expected: First client’s remark is set toHigh shipping cost.. - Test case:

 remark 1 r/